-Off-Broadway: ANTONY AND CLEOPATRA at the Public Theater (cross dressing as Octavius Caesar to Vanessa Redgrave’s Cleopatra) CYCLING PAST THE MATTERHORN with Shirley Knight; John Guare’s CHAUCER IN ROME, with Jon Tenney (Lincoln Center) BOYS AND GIRLS with Malcolm Gets and FREEDOMLAND (Playwrights Horizons); the stage version of STRAIGHT-JACKET (Playhouse 91); THE LIBERTINE (Theatre Row).
+On stage, Preston’s early breakout was her Outer Critics Award-nominated turn as Miranda in George C. Woolf’s Shakespeare in the Park and Broadway production of Shakespeare’s THE TEMPEST with Patrick Stewart.
+Her other Broadway credits include FESTEN with Jeremy Sisto and Julianna Margulies and THE RIVALS with Brian Murray and Emily Bergl.
+Off-Broadway: ANTONY AND CLEOPATRA at the Public Theater (playing Octavius Caesar to Vanessa Redgrave’s Cleopatra); CYCLING PAST THE MATTERHORN with Shirley Knight; John Guare’s CHAUCER IN ROME with Jon Tenney (Lincoln Center); BOYS AND GIRLS with Malcolm Gets; FREEDOMLAND (Playwrights Horizons); the stage version of STRAIGHT-JACKET (Playhouse 91); and THE LIBERTINE (Theatre Row).